conedevelopment/cone-site/src/index.md

         caption: "Who<br>We<br>Are"
         image: "./src/img/title-helper-primary.svg"
         url: "/about/"
     description: "<p>Welcome at <span class='highlighted'>Cone</span>, where clean code meets resilience.
-We are a small, two person web development studio dedicated to crafting <span class='highlighted'>sustainable</span> code for the web.
-We are developers and designers, we bring your ideas to life.
-We make and contribute to <a href='https://github.com/conedevelopment' target='_blank' rel='noopener'>open-source</a>.</p>"
+We are a small, two-person web development studio dedicated to making <span class='highlighted'>sustainable code for the web</span>.
+We are developers and designers who can help bring your ideas to life.
+We also make <a href='https://github.com/conedevelopment'>open-source</a>.</p>"
 testimonial:
     title:
         caption: "What We Do"